SARCOIDOSIS & PROVING DISABILITY

 Once the ALJ determines your RFC, that RFC is used in hypothetical questions.
 A vocational expert, called to the hearing by the judge, answers questions based on the hypothetical questions.
 For example, the judge may ask if a person can work if they have fatigue from sarcoidosis and needs to lay down 2 hours a day.
 The answer is no. But there are other questions the judge may ask.
 Can a person who can lift 20 pounds work?
 The answer is yes.
 These are the kind of questions the judge will ask in a hypothetical to the vocational expert.

-An attorney can cross-examine the vocational expert.
-Also, your attorney or representative can prepare questions for the VE that include all of your impairments.
+An attorney can question the vocational expert.
+Also, your attorney can prepare questions for the VE that include all of your impairments.
 This is important in order to prove that you cannot work at any job in the national economy.

-IF YOU HAVE SARCOIDOSIS, THEN FILE AN APPLICATION FOR DISABILITY BENEFITS
+IF YOU HAVE SARCOIDOSIS, THEN FILE AN APPLICATION FOR BENEFITS

 The best way to file a claim for disability benefits with an RFC is to apply in person.
 Make an appointment at your local branch of the SSA.
-Bring all of your documentation and your RFC evaluation with you to the appointment.
-A staff member at the SSA will help you fill out and submit your claim for disability benefits.
+Bring all of your medical records and tests with your, including your RFC evaluation, to the appointment.
+A staff member at the SSA will help you fill out and submit your claim for SSDI and SSI benefits.

-Pulmonary sarcoidosis may cause shortness of breath, fatigue, tiredness, and loss of stamina.
-Your doctor must document these impairments in your medical records.
-These impairments may restrict your ability to walk and stand during an eight hour workday.
-They may also restrict your ability to lift, which can effect the kinds of jobs you can perform.
-If you cannot sit or stand for extended periods, that may support your claim for disability benefits.
+Pulmonary sarcoidosis may cause shortness of breath, fatigue, and loss of stamina.
+Your doctor must document these symptoms in your medical records.
+These symptoms may restrict your ability to walk and stand during an eight hour workday.
+They may also limit your ability to lift, which can effect the kinds of jobs you can perform.
+If you cannot sit or stand for long periods, that may support your claim for SSD and SSI benefits.

 HIRE CANNON DISABILITY LAW FOR HELP WITH YOUR SARCOIDOSIS CLAIM

-We will use our skills to help you through the disability process.
+We will use our skills to help you through the appeal process.
 It is our goal to win your case.
 But, it also our goal to make it easier for you.
-We offer a free consultation.
-Even if we don’t accept representation in your case, we will still try to help you.
+We offer a free review of your case.
+Even if we don’t accept your case, we will still try to help you.

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 You must also pay to obtain a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.
 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand that.
 Which is why you only pay an attorney fee to us if we win your SSD and SSI case.

-MORE ABOUT THE REPRESENTATIVES AT CANNON DISABILITY LAW
+MORE ABOUT THE LAWYERS AND STAFF AT CANNON DISABILITY LAW

-At Cannon Disability Law, we can help you apply for benefits.
+At Cannon Disability Law, we can help you apply for benefits for sarcoidosis.
 Also, we can help you appeal an SSA denial.
 Likewise, we can represent you in court.
 We will help you be a witness in your case.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we file appeals in Federal Court.
 Finally, we can represent you where you live.
-For example, we can represent you if need a disability attorney in Utah or Nevada.
+For example, we can represent you if need a Social Security attorney in Utah or Nevada.
 Also, we can help you if you live in Idaho, Colorado, or California.
+California SSD information can be found here.

-Additionally, your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your disability claim.
+Additionally, your ability to receive Medicaid and Medicare depends upon whether or not you are successful with your SSD and SSI claim.
+Learn more about Medicaid benefits here.
+Additionally, you can read here for more information about Medicare benefits.
 Even your future retirement benefits are at risk if you do not win benefits.
-In order to fight government agencies like the SSA, you need a lawyer.
+In order to fight the SSA, you need a lawyer who knows what they are doing.

 CANNON DISABILITY LAW HAS THE EXPERIENCE YOU NEED TO WIN BENEFITS

-Ms. Cannon’s firm is one of the best disability firms in Utah and Nevada.
+Ms. Cannon’s firm is one of the best Social Security law firms in Utah and Nevada.
 Additionally, her firm is listed as one of the best Social Security Disability firms in Las Vegas, Nevada.
-Her firm represents claimant’s throughout the western United States.
+Her firm represents clients throughout the western United States.
 Learn more about Utah SSD benefits here.
 Nevada Disability Information can also be found on this website.